Claim-grade evidence for AI agent insurance.

 - More confidence deploying agents

-One platform, multiple receipt profiles
+One platform, multiple operational evidence record profiles

 - AI Agent Insurance, claim-grade evidence for insured autonomous agents (this page).